R-E-P-O-Mods/Custom-Modpack/plugins/CoddingCat-ToggleMute/README.md

 Creates a fully customizable toggle mute button with visual indicator,

-* If theres any glitches you've found, dm me on discord: "coddingcat"
+* If theres any glitches you've found, dm me on discord: "codding_cat"

-### FOR ANY MISSUNDERSTANDING

-- ToggleMute mod indeed is a *CLIENT-SIDED* mod, sadly i cant remove server-sided tag from the mod page

 ### Features
 * Visual Representation of Mute being on and off